-Within the framework of the comprehensive intelligence reform at NATO Headquarters that took place in 2010-2011, the TTIU’s functions were taken over by the newly created Intelligence Unit.
+Within the framework of the comprehensive intelligence reform at NATO Headquarters that took place in 2010-2011, the TTIU’s functions were taken over by the newly created Intelligence Unit (IU) and the establishment of the Intelligence Steering Board (ISB).
 That transformation further enhanced the analytical approaches on terrorism and its links with other transnational threats.
 The current mechanism has also enhanced cooperation among the NATO civilian and military intelligence components, and preserved the previously developed mechanisms that ensure coherent intelligence-sharing with partners.

 On 14 June 2016, NATO launched Unified Vision, a 'trial' managed by ACT and NATO HQ: "The Alliance’s ability to share and process complex intelligence was significantly improved through Unified Vision, a major 'trial' managed by Allied Command Transformation and NATO Headquarters in the context of NATO's Joint Intelligence Surveillance and Reconnaissance, 14 – 29 June."
 (Exercise boosts NATO intelligence-sharing ahead of Summit, 29 June 2016)